agileperception/shell_cmds/ReadMe.md

 chroot.c
 --------

-- If more than 16 valid groups are provided to the `-G` option, then the `gidlist` buffer overflows and starts overwriting later data in the stack frame with resolved group ids.
+- Buffer Overflow: If more than 16 valid groups are provided to the `-G` option, then the `gidlist` buffer overflows and starts overwriting later data in the stack frame with resolved group ids.
 That is not difficult to do since macOS ships with over 100 valid groups by default.
 In Rust, we use a `Vec` to store the resolved group ids.  `Vec` is dynamically sized, so it won't overflow.